SGI Indigo2

-The SGI Indigo2 (stylized as Indigo^{2}) and the SGI Challenge M are Unix workstations which were designed and sold by SGI from 1992 to 1997.
+The SGI Indigo2 (stylized as Indigo^{2}), codenamed "Fullhouse", is a Unix workstation designed and sold by SGI from 1992 to 1997.

-The Indigo2, codenamed "Fullhouse", is a desktop workstation.
-The Challenge M is a server which differs from the Indigo2 only by a slightly differently colored and badged case, and the absence of graphics and sound hardware.
-Both systems are based on the MIPS processors, with EISA bus and SGI proprietary GIO64 expansion bus via a riser card.

 The Indigo preceded the Indigo2, which is succeeded by the Octane.
+The Indigo2 was repackaged as a server model called Challenge M.

 Overview

 Indigo2 desktop workstations have two models: the teal Indigo2 and the purple IMPACT.
 Both have identical looking cases except color, and sub-model case badging.
 The CPU types, the amount of RAM, and graphics capabilities, depend on the model or sub-model variation.
 Power Indigo2 is a version of the teal Indigo2, with the R8000 chipset and strong floating-point arithmetic performance.
 The later IMPACT Indigo2 workstation model has more computational and visualization power, especially due to the introduction of the R10000 series RISC CPU and IMPACT graphics.

 CPU

 All Indigo2 models use one of four distinct MIPS CPU variants: the 100 to 250 MHz MIPS R4000 and R4400, and the Quantum Effect Devices R4600 (IP22 mainboard); the 75 MHz MIPS R8000 (IP26 mainboard); and the 175 to 195 MHz R10000 (IP28 mainboard), which are featured in the last produced Indigo2 model, the IMPACT10000.
 Each microprocessor family differs in clock frequency, and in primary and secondary cache capacity.